Legal highs: Treatment, detox and recovery

 Is there home treatment available for NPS?

-No!
-This would not be safe or ethical for any service provide to arrange.
-While it is a nice idea to be able to recover at home, due to their nature, safe withdrawal from NPS can be a very rough ride and, aside from the essential medical input, only a rehab center with trained recovery staff and therapists can provide the right environment for someone to recover.
+In the majority of cases: No. While it is a nice idea to be able to recover at home, due to their nature, safe withdrawal from NPS can be a very rough ride and, aside from the essential medical input, only a rehab center with trained recovery staff and therapists can, ordinarily, provide the right environment for someone to recover.
+However, it may be possible, depending on the circumstances.

 Here at Find Me a Rehab we have specialist addictions clinicians who can help you to find a Rehab Centre UK.
 If you need free clinician drug advice: Call.